simatec/ioBroker.backitup/docs/en/backitup.md

      - `sudo apt-get install nfs-common`

 * To use the MySql backup, mysqldump must be installed on the system
-     - `sudo apt-get install mysql-client`
+     - `sudo apt-get install mysql-client` or under Debian `sudo apt-get install default-mysql-client`

 * To use the PostgreSQL backup, mysqldump must be installed on the system
      - [Installation instructions PostgreSQL](https://www.postgresql.org/download/linux/debian/)